HOW TO KEEP YOUR LAB YOUNG

 Our dogs are living longer today than they use to due to advanced veterinary medicine, but not necessarily because they are “healthier”.
 When our dogs reach their senior years (which I consider 5-6 years old.
 I don’t wait until they are having SYMPTOMS to start supplementing—I’m proactive).

 The older dogs’ ability to digest protein and synthesize vitamins decreases with age, as does his intestinal absorption.
 The diet that your dog used to do well on may no longer be viable in later years.
-This is another reason to consider a high lean protein diet.
+Supplements are a good idea now.

 A kibble in a “pre-digested” form may be easier for your dog to assimilate, even though raw/paleo diet is the best route to go.
 Seek the best quality ingredients available and try to “save a few buck” by price shopping.
 Feed what your dog NEEDS.